A Melbourne Law Firm

 The members of Russell Kennedy and Ian Bult failed to show evidence of their position when asked.

-After six years with a change of trustees from Ian Bult to Paul Gleeson, the members of law firm finally produced the evidence that should have been forthcoming when my sister, the family nominated executor requested it.
+After six years with a change of trustees from Ian Bult to Paul Gleeson, the members of Russell Kennedy finally produced the evidence that should have been forthcoming when my sister, the family nominated executor requested it.

 This evidence proves that Ian Bult lied to or deceived the children of their dead mother about her final wishes and was supported by the law firm Russell Kennedy.

-The members of law firm and Ian Bult bullied and intimidated the family member executor to resign based upon the lie.
+The members of Russell Kennedy and Ian Bult bullied and intimidated the family member executor to resign based upon the lie.